Mwrightvet/citibike-tableau/README.md

 ## Task

-**Design 2-5 visualizations.

-**Answer the following Questions
+**Design 2-5 visualization for City Officials and Answer the following Questions and explore the data

-* What are the peak hours in which bikes are used ?
+1. What are the peak hours in which bikes are used ?

-* What are the top 10 stations in the city for starting a journey?
+2. What are the top 10 stations in the city for starting a journey?

-* What are the top 10 stations in the city for ending a journey?
+3. What are the top 10 stations in the city for ending a journey?

-* What is the gender breakdown of active participants (Male v.
+4. What is the gender breakdown of active participants (Male v.
 Female)?

-* How does the average trip duration change by age?
+4. How does the average trip duration change by age?
+5. Any additional findings.

 **Advanced Option**